iodide-project/iodide/docs/api.md

 pattern](https://iodide-project.github.io/docs/workflows/#uploading-data-to-an-iodide-notebook).
 For most use cases using [fetch chunks](https://iodide-project.github.io/docs/jsmd/#fetch-chunks-fetch) is preferable and more straightforward.
-In more dynamic programmatic cases, however, `iodide.file.load` can provide more nuanced workflows.
+In more dynamic cases, however, `iodide.file.load` can provide more nuanced workflows.

 `fileName` is the name of the file uploaded to the Iodide server.